yashwanthika/Zoho-internship/week_2/day_1.md

 when compared to pip and conda poetry provides better handling of dependency conflicts.

 ## Mypy
+Mypy is a static type checker for Python .Provided  with type annotations, mypy can type check the code and find common bugs

 to install mypy
 ```
 $ pip install mypy
 ```
+To run mypy
 ```
 $ mypy [filename].py
 ```